BlanchetteLab/RefHiC/README.md

-# RefHiC: A reference panel guided topological structure annotation of Hi-C data
+# RefHiC: Reference panel guided topological structure annotation of Hi-C data

 We suggest users run RefHiC on GPU.
 But, you can also run RefHiC on CPU for TAD/loop annotations.
 Model training on CPU is almost impossible.
 ## Installation